A surgical dataset from the da Vinci Research Kit for task automation and recognition: System description

 \section{System description}

 The dVRK, supported by the Intuitive Foundation (Sunnyvale, CA), arose as a community effort to support research in the field of telerobotic surgery \cite{Kazanzides2014AnSystem}.
 This platform is made up of hardware of the first-generation da Vinci system along with motor controllers and a software framework integrated with the Robot Operating System (ROS) \cite{Chen2017SoftwareKit}.
 There are over thirty dVRK platforms distributed in ten countries around the world.
-The dVRK of the Scuola Superiore Sant'Anna has two Patient Side Manipulators (PSM), labelled as PSM1 and PSM2 (Figure \ref{fig:platform:a}), and a master console consisting of two Master Tool Manipulators (MTM), labelled as MTML and MTMR (Figure \ref{fig:platform:b}).
-MTML controls PSM1, while MTMR controls PSM2.
-For these experiments, the stereo vision is provided using two commercial webcams, as the dVRK used for the experiments was not equipped with an endoscopic camera and its manipulator.
+The Biorobotics Institute of the Scuola Superiore Sant'Anna (Pisa, Itally) has a dVRK with two Patient Side Manipulators (PSM), labelled as PSM1 and PSM2 (Figure \ref{fig:platform:a}), and a master console consisting of two Master Tool Manipulators (MTM), labelled as MTML and MTMR (Figure \ref{fig:platform:b}).
+MTMR controls PSM1, while MTML controls PSM2.
+For the experiments described in this paper, the stereo vision is provided using two commercial webcams, as the dVRK used for the experiments was not equipped with the endoscopic camera manipulator.
 Each PSM has 6 joints following the kinematics described in \cite{Fontanelli2017ModellingArms}, and an additional degree of freedom for opening and closing the gripper.
-The tip of the instrument moves about a remote center of motion (RCM), where the origin of the base frame of each manipulator is set.
-The motion of each manipulator is described by its corresponding \textit{tool\_tip} frame with respect to a common frame, labelled as \textit{ECM}, as shown in Figure \ref{fig:kinematics:PSM}.
+The tip of the instrument moves about a remote center of motion, where the origin of the base frame of each manipulator is set.
+The motion of each manipulator is described by its corresponding \textit{tool\_tip} frame with respect to the home position of the PSM.
 The MTMs used to remotely teleoperate the PSMs have 7-DOF, plus the opening and closing of the instrument.
 The base frames of each manipulator are related through the common frame \textit{HRSV}, as show in Figure \ref{fig:kinematics:MTM}.
 The transformation between the base frames and the common one in both sides of the dVRK is described in the json configuration file that can be found in the ROSMA Github repository\footnote{ \url{https://github.com/SurgicalRoboticsUMA/rosma_dataset}}.

 The ROSMA dataset contains the performance of three tasks of the Skill Building Task Set (from 3-D Techical Services, Franklin, OH): post and sleeve (Figure \ref{fig:task:PS}), pea on a peg (Figure \ref{fig:task:PP}), and Wire Chaser (Figure \ref{fig:task:WC}).
 These training platforms for clinical skill development provide challenges that require motions and skills used in laparoscopic surgery, such as hand-eye coordination, bimanual dexterity, depth perception or interaction between dominant and non-dominant hand.
 These exercises were born for clinical skill acquisition, but they are also commonly used in surgical research for different applications, such as clinical skills acquisition \cite{Hardon2018Force-basedTraining} or testing of new devices \cite{Velasquez2016PreliminarySurgery}.
 The protocol for each exercise is described in Table \ref{table:protocol}.